By MARILYN SHAPIRO

 Laura and her fellow teachers, left very much on their own, made the decision to divide the classes not by ages, but by abilities, thereby allowing children with similar skills to progress together.
 For some children, education focused on basic life skills-eating, dressing and bathing, as well as other daily living skills like shopping, banking, phone use and housekeeping.
 Others showing greater ability were taught skills that were part of a more standard curriculum, including reading, math, history and science.

 Teaching special education was a whole new world.
 Before 1961, the United States did not publicly educate any children with any disabilities.
-If a child had cognitive or emotional disabilities, deafness, blindness or needed speech therapy, parents had to educate their children at home or pay for private education.
+If a child had cognitive or emotional disabilities, deafness, blindness, or needed speech therapy, parents had to invest in special products (you can click for more information here), educate their children at home, or pay for private education.
+Nowadays, private education (private school education) is something that is classed as a luxury and something for those with the money to send their children to these schools.
+For example, jacksonville private schools, and private schools in other areas, are very popular and many children only dream of attending them.

 Laura continued teaching special education in New York and, after her marriage, in Connecticut.
 In 1971, she left the classroom to become a stay-at-home mom.
 Five years later, the family relocated to Phoenixville, Penn., a suburb of Philadelphia.